All Episodes

 That's exactly what they're doing.

-They they've looked at Trump and said, all right, Trump keeps winning.
+They've looked at Trump and said, all right, Trump keeps winning.

 What is it he's doing that's allowing him to win?

-But the trick is that if you're a Democrat, your your brain can't wrap itself around the fact that your policies and your politicians are terrible.
+But the trick is that if you're a Democrat, your brain can't wrap itself around the fact that your policies and your politicians are terrible.

-So that that's off the table.
+So that's off the table.

 That's it.